RivoLink/Link-AI/README.md

 # LinkIA
-This is my first implementarion of reinforcement learning.
+This is my first implementation of reinforcement learning.